All Products

 • ECDHE-SM2-SM4-GCM-SM3

-• Enable HTTPS Redirection: This setting applies to websites that support both HTTP and HTTPS.
-After you enable this setting, all HTTP requests are forcibly converted to HTTPS requests and redirected to port 443 by default.
+• Enable HTTPS Redirection: This setting is suitable for websites that support both HTTP and HTTPS.
+After you enable this setting, all HTTP requests are forcibly redirected to HTTPS requests on port 443 by default.

 Important

-• You can enable this setting only when both the HTTP and HTTPS protocols are selected and the Websocket protocol is not selected.
+• You can enable this setting only if you select both the HTTP and HTTPS protocols and do not select the Websocket protocol.

-• If you access the website over a non-standard HTTP port (other than port 80) and enable force redirect to HTTPS, the access requests are redirected to HTTPS port 443 by default.
+• If you access a website over a non-standard HTTP port (other than 80) and enable force redirect to HTTPS, the access requests are redirected to HTTPS port 443 by default.

 • Maximum number of concurrent streams per connection (http2_max_concurrent_streams): 4